YoongSze/Evaluation-for-Removal-of-Vessels-for-Improved-Remote-Sensing-of-Coastal-Areas/README.md

-This is a repository for a Final Year Project (FYP): Removal of Vessels for Improved Remote Sensing of Coastal Areas by Yeong Yoong Sze
+This is a repository for a Final Year Project (FYP): Removal of Vessels from Imagery for Improved Remote Sensing of Coastal Areas by Yeong Yoong Sze

 School of Civil and Environmental Engineering, Nanyang Technological University, Singapore